pylon-lib/pylon-lib.github.io/index.md

 ## A PyTorch Framework for Learning with Constraints

-Pylon lets you to train your deep learning models with arbitrary constraints on the output.
+Pylon lets you train your deep learning models with arbitrary constraints on the output.

 <a href="https://github.com/pylon-lib/pylon" class="button">Github</a>
 <a href="https://www.youtube.com/watch?v=9nKfe56py3A" class="button">Video</a>